-4.7 THE LOW FREQUENCY GENERATOR
+6.9 THE LOW FREQUENCY GENERATOR

-The minimoog V brings a new module which allows the generation of a very low frequency.
-It is situated in an extension which appears the minimoog is in open position.
+The Minimoog-V brings a new module which allows the generation of a very low frequency to modulate any off the synthesis parameters.
+It is situated in the extension panel which appears the Minimoog is in open position.